Food hygiene ratings handed to two Belfast restaurants

 New food hygiene ratings have been awarded to two of Belfast’s restaurants, cafes or canteens, the Food Standards Agency’s website shows.

-Acapulco Mexican Restaurant LLP, at 257 Upper Newtownards Road, Belfast was handed a four-out-of-five rating after assessment on July 25.
+Funky Monkeys, at Kennedy Centre, Unit 57 Falls Road, Belfast was handed a four-out-of-five rating after assessment on July 26.

 Advertisement